miseryprevails/TrackFittUpdated/README.md

 ## Final Notes

 ### What was done right
+I think the foundation of this application is heading in the right direction. alot of the pages are still CRUD but as I continue to learn I will add the missing pieces of functionality.

 ### What was done wrong
+Going into this project I had a vision in mind that was comparible to an already existing application named MyFitnessPal, which is widely used today.
+I wanted to create a product that resembled it in a way with my own spin on things, But im sure that creating MyFitnessPal was a group effort and I think I tried to add to much functionality to my application and as a result, it is missing alot of the cruical pieces to function as it should.

 ### Where I was lucky
+After having a meltdown with GitHub Desktop, I lost my whole repository and had to rebuild it, and my project would not load.
+I was able to find out that the cause was because the project was moved out of a previous folder and rebuilt a new updated repository and reuploaded the project and was smooth sailing from there.
+I was scared that I lost my project that day.

 ### Changes I would have made
+I would have cut alot of functionality away.
+It would of been an application with 2 options.
+A calculator to calculate your caloric intake, and then a diary like page where you add all your food in yourself.
+I would of been left with more time to really create an amazing application.